biocommons/hgvs-dataproviders-rest/README.md

 The uta and seqrepo databases are used by [hgvs](https://github.com/biocommons/hgvs) to perform many of its sequence manipulation functions.
 The hgvs library includes tools to normalize, validate, and map sequence variants (among other functionalities).
 In order for hgvs to access info needed for such work, it uses the uta data provider to fetch transcripts and sequences.

-This package includes a REST api (restapi.py) for uta that stands between hgvs and PostgreSQL, along with a data provider for hgvs (utarest.py) that acts as its client.
+This package includes a REST api (restapi.py) for uta that stands between hgvs and uta/seqrepo databases, along with a data provider for hgvs (utarest.py) that acts as its client.

 ## Installing the UTA Rest API Locally